sliver-labs/semicolon-fingers/README.md

 Semicolon Fingers is a storytelling platform tackling the global loneliness epidemic through an emotionally intelligent, token-incentivized web3 experience.
 By blending interactive text, sentiment analysis, and open-source infrastructure, it offers a new kind of human connection — one that is meaningful, measurable, and mental-health-forward.

+## Project Timeline

+This project is being built over multiple hackathons,

+- (Apr 2025) _zora-wavehack_ :: Beta version of the project to ship.
+- (Mar 2025) [espresso-build-and-brew](https://dorahacks.io/buidl/25254) :: Rollup architecture developed here.
+- (Feb 2025) [ethDenver 2025](https://devfolio.co/projects/semicolonfingers-d76d) :: The core UX of the project was built here.
+Some minor changes are being made currently.

 ## Repositories

 Current Repositories,